CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 Vision Metron 40

 Perform nearly as well as the Zipp 303s and similar to them and the ENVE SES 3.4 in their rim profile and width.
 Spin up very freely, on par with anything out there.
 Somewhat affected by cross winds, requiring some counter steer.
 Stiff, bomb-proof with equally good braking in dry and wet conditions.
 Priced 10-20% less than competitors making them a great value for this high level of performance.
 Very limited retail distribution in the US though you can order direct from the US sales office.
 More widely distributed by dealers in Europe.
-Best prices on these wheels currently in inventory at Bike24 and Evans Cycles.
+Best prices on these wheels currently in inventory at Evans Cycles.

 Zipp 303 Firecrest – Best Performer

 The standard by which other high end carbon wheels are measured.
 Most everyone you talk to and reviewers you read absolutely love them.
 There is real passion for these wheels.
 Speed, stiffness, compliance, braking, aero all top of the charts.
 Prices are too.
 Wheel width leaves little clearance on some bikes and Zipp recommends against using them on Specialized Tarmac SLF and Venge bikes.
 Better than most but still have some crosswind effect for lighter (150lb) riders.
 Two year warranty and service responsiveness reported only average by cross section of users.
 Hard to say they are better than all the others using objective criteria but also hard to deny that everyone raves about their performance.
 Best prices on these wheels currently in inventory at Merlin Cycles.

 3T Accelero 40 Team